 - Costs: Vary from store to store.

-A website: A stand alone website that you create (or you pay to have a web designer create).
+A stand alone website that you create (or you pay to have a web designer create).

-- Cons: Time consuming to set up, there is a constant need to promote your website to drive traffic to it, and sales are often slow (or non-existent) until your website is well established.
+- Con: Time consuming to set up, there is a constant need to promote your website to drive traffic to it, and sales are often slow (or non-existent) until your website is well established.